-Joan Moss, RN, MSNSenior Vice President and Chief Nursing Officer
+Joan Moss, RN, MSNSenior Principal and CNO

 As the company’s chief nursing officer, Joan leads the transformation of nursing practice and operations throughout the care continuum.
 As a senior leader on consulting engagements, Joan helps Sg2 clients integrate market and institutional analytics to formulate and prioritize strategic initiatives, operationalize clinical strategies and measure performance across the System of CARE.

 Before joining Sg2, Joan was a consultant for 10 years, including serving as vice president and general manager of Cardinal Health Consulting and Services, a national firm of more than 90 consultants.
-As a consultant, she led a variety of successful projects in areas such as quality and performance improvement, patient safety, case management, patient care delivery models, patient throughput and leadership development.
+As a consultant, she led a variety of successful projects in areas such as quality and performance improvement, patient safety, case management, patient care delivery models, patient throughput, and leadership development.

 Previously, Joan was the division director of patient care services for a large hospital system in Chicago, IL.
 In this role, she was responsible for clinical operations redesign and new business development for multiple service lines.
 She also held leadership positions at the American Hospital Association’s Division of Nursing and a faculty appointment at the University of Illinois.

 Joan received a master of science in nursing from Loyola University.
-As an active WK Kellogg Fellow in the International Leadership Program, Joan focuses on health and education development in underserved communities in the US, South America, Mexico and southern Africa.
+As an active WK Kellogg Fellow in the International Leadership Program, Joan focuses on health and education development in underserved communities in the US, South America, Mexico and Southern Africa.